Published on March 14, 2023

 What is UCAT Verbal Reasoning?

-The UCAT Verbal Reasoning section is the first of the subtests in the UCAT.
+The UCAT Verbal Reasoning Section is the first of the subtests in the UCAT.
 In this section, you must critically analyze written passages and answer multiple-choice questions solely using the information provided in the text.
 The passages may include topics such as science, history, politics or literature.
 This means that none of the questions need any prior knowledge.
 Often, using your own prior knowledge on a topic covered in the exam can lead you to the wrong answer by distracting you from the focus of the question.
 Verbal Reasoning is designed to test your logical thinking and reading comprehension skills.
 It’s considered the most difficult section of the UCAT due to the length of the texts along with the tight time limit.

-UCAT Verbal Reasoning Questions
+UCAT Verbal Reasoning Question Types Explained

 In this section of the UCAT, you will come across two main types of questions: